Education Figures

 SOURCE: U.S. Department of Education, National Center for Education Statistics, National Assessment of Educational Progress.

 NOTE: The National Assessment of Educational Progress (NAEP) reading assessment scale is a composite combining separately estimated scales for each type of reading (literacy and informational) specified by the reading framework.
 The scale ranges from 0 to 500.
-The 2000 assessment included data for only Grade 4, and the 2003, 2007, 2011, and 2017 assessments included data for only Grades 4 and 8.
+The 2000 assessment included data for only Grade 4.
 In 1992, 1994, and 1998, testing accommodations (e.g., extended time, small-group testing) for children with disabilities and limited-English-proficient students were not permitted.
 For 1998, scores are provided for both the assessment with and without accommodations to show comparability across the assessments.

 SOURCE: U.S. Department of Education, National Center for Education Statistics, National Assessment of Educational Progress.

-Figure ED3: Percentage of public school students enrolled in selected secondary mathematics and science courses, 2017–18
+Indicator ED3: Percentage of public high school students enrolled in selected secondary mathematics and science courses, 2017–18

-Percentage of public school students enrolled in selected secondary mathematics and science courses, 2017–18
+Indicator ED3: Percentage of public high school students enrolled in selected secondary mathematics and science courses, 2017–18

 NOTE: Data reflect the percentage of students in Grades 9–12 and grade equivalents who were enrolled in each course during the 2017–18 school year.
 Advanced mathematics courses cover the following topics: trigonometry, trigonometry/algebra, trigonometry/analytic geometry, trigonometry/mathematical analysis, analytic geometry, mathematical analysis, mathematical analysis/analytic geometry, probability and statistics, and precalculus.